plainC/wondermacros/docs/objects.md

 #endif
 ```

-In the subclass's header in `colored_point.h' we must include `point.h'.
+In the subclass's header in `colored_point.h` we must include `point.h`.
 These header may include
 other declarations if they are needed in the implementations.

 ```C